-- Be informed of our duty of care to ensure that all persons are provided with a high level of equity and fairness in relation to the management of complaints.
-The grievance procedure for families ensures a fair opportunity for all stakeholders to be heard and promotes effective conflict resolution within our Service. - Attempt to discuss their complaints with the relevant Educator associated with a particular child and/or family as the first step to resolving the issue. - Communicate any concerns they may have in writing addressed to the Approved Provider or Nominated Supervisor - Raise any unresolved concerns with the Approved Provider or Nominated Supervisor. - Maintain confidentiality at all times.
+- be informed of our duty of care to ensure that all persons are provided with a high level of equity and fairness in relation to the management of complaints.
+The complaints procedure for families ensures a fair opportunity for all stakeholders to be heard and promotes effective conflict resolution within our Service. - attempt to discuss their complaints with the relevant educator associated with a particular child and/or family as the first step to resolving the issue - communicate any concerns they may have in writing addressed to the Approved Provider or Nominated Supervisor [see: Complaints/Grievance Form] - raise any unresolved concerns with the Approved Provider or Nominated Supervisor - maintain confidentiality at all times.